-And once they are stored in fat, it becomes much more difficult to get rid of them.
+And once those toxins are stored in your fat, it becomes much more challenging to get rid of them.

 The more toxins that accumulate in your body, the more damage they do to your organs … which makes it more difficult for them to do their job.
 Over time this creates a vicious cycle that lets our body deteriorate.

-And while dry skin was one reason, it couldn’t be all as any of my oils, even fat creams, didn’t help.
+And while dry skin was one reason, it couldn't be all as my oils, even medical fat creams, didn't help.

 As I had read about toxins being able to cause skin problems, … in addition to headaches that I had also been experiencing, backache, … and a few other things, I decided to try a detox.

 There are many ways to do a detox.
-From juice fasting, to taking chlorella, to doing edemas or chelation, ….
+From water and juice fasting to taking chlorella, to doing edemas or chelation, ….

 And then there are saunas.

-Saunas are in general a great way to give your immune system a boost, promote relaxation and improve your cardiovascular health.
+Saunas are in general a great way to boost your immune system, promote relaxation, and improve your cardiovascular health.

-The key (secret) biofinesse ingredient to it is niacin.
+The key (secret) biofinesse ingredient that makes all the difference is niacin.
 You probably know it as Vitamin B3.

-The great advantage of using niacin for the sauna detox is that it can actually break open your fat cells, a process called lypolysis.
+The great advantage of using niacin for the sauna detoxification program is that it can actually break open your fat cells, a process called lipolysis.

-Taking niacin will release those toxins giving you the opportunity to remove them from your body.
+Taking niacin will release those toxins allowing you to remove them from your body.